How to Dehydrate Canned Beans – Dehydrating Canned Beans, A Step-by-Step Guide

 Start checking for doneness in 6 hours.
 Canned beans take 6 to 8 hours to dehydrate at 135 °F / 57 °C depending on ambient temperatures and humidity and how crowded you fill your trays.

-dehydrated canned black beans on a dehydrator tray
+Dehydrated canned black beans on a dehydrator tray.

-Canned beans take 6 to 8 hours to dehydrate at 135 °F / 57 °C depending on ambient temperatures and humidity and how crowded you fill your trays.
+Canned beans take 6 to 8 hours to dehydrate at 135 °F (57 °C), depending on ambient temperatures and humidity and how crowded you fill your trays.
 They will be crunchy if tasted and will easily break into a powder if crushed between your fingertips when finished dehydrating.
 You’ll notice that the skin will break or split from the beans shrinking as they dry.
 This is expected.

 They will be crunchy if tasted and will easily break into a powder if crushed between your fingertips when finished dehydrating.

-closeup of dehydrated black beans on a dehydrator tray
+Close-up of dehydrated black beans on a dehydrator tray.

-A closeup view of our fully dehydrated black beans.
+A close-up view of our fully dehydrated black beans.
 These are done.
 You’ll notice that the skin is broken on nearly every bean on this tray.

 Drying times will vary depending on your dehydrator.
 Refer to your dehydrator owner’s manual for recommended temperatures and times for dehydrating specific foods.
 Remember to use drying times as a guide.